Watch The Video:

 Evenly distribute over a large cookie sheet or glass casserole dish, lined with baking paper, and place in the oven.

 Remove from oven and stir every 10-15 minutes to avoid burning and to ensure even browning.
 Once lightly golden brown remove from the oven and allow to cool, about 40 minutes.
-Note: the muesli will harden as it cools.
+Note: the granola will harden as it cools.

 Once cooled, add dried fruit and chia seeds and stir to combine.
 Place in an airtight container and enjoy with plant-based yogurt or milk, on smoothies, or on its own as a snack.